|Trail Features:||Outstanding Panoramic Views|

 After departing from the trailhead and walking roughly 0.15 miles, hikers will reach the Indian Peaks Wilderness boundary.
 Designated in 1972, the Indian Peaks Wilderness encompasses more than 76,000 acres of pristine mountain wilderness immediately south of Rocky Mountain National Park.
 The wilderness received its name as a result of several peaks within its borders being named for Native American tribes.

 Just beyond the wilderness boundary hikers will arrive at the east Jean Lunning Trail junction.
-This trail loops around the south side of Long Lake, and reunites with the Pawnee Pass Trail about a mile further up the trail.
+This footpath loops around the south side of Long Lake, and reunites with the Pawnee Pass Trail roughly one mile further up the trail.
 To continue directly towards Pawnee Pass hikers should veer to the right to remain on the Pawnee Pass Trail.
 If your intention is to only visit Pawnee Pass on this hike, you may want to consider taking a left at this junction and walking a very short distance to a footbridge at the foot of Long Lake.
-During the morning hours you'll have a nice view of Long Lake, Niwot Ridge and the mountains near Pawnee Pass.
+During the morning hours you'll enjoy a fairly nice view of Long Lake, Niwot Ridge and the rugged mountains near Pawnee Pass.

 Although not considered to be the most picturesque mountain scenery in the Indian Peaks, Niwot Ridge has the distinction of being designated by the United Nations as an International Biosphere Reserve for arctic and alpine research.
 A program launched by the National Science Foundation in 1980, known as the Niwot Ridge Long Term Ecological Research, is trying to better understand ecological processes in high-elevation mountain ecosystems.